 Use a 1031 Tax-Free exchange to move tax liability into the future

 The real estate market can be a complex and unforgiving beast, and it is easy to make mistakes and be taken for a ride, particularly for the uninitiated.
-Most people are happy to get their property, pay their mortgage and deal with it.
+Most people are happy to get their property, pay their mortgage, and deal with it.
 The same is true for investment real estate.

 But what if there was a way for you to bypass those taxes and move investment real estate without tax exposure?
-What if there was a way to save a great deal of money simply by following something called Section 1031.
+What if there was a way to save a great deal of money simply by following something called Section 1031?
 Section 1031 is a regulation that protects investment real estate owners who participate in something called an exchange.
 It frees them up from taxes and allows them to complete their transactions free of tax liability.

 Before explaining what Section 1031 is, it is important to understand the term “exchange.”
-In real estate, an exchange refers to the ability to sell (exchange) property, for property.
-Now, because under Section 1031, the federal government does not recognize this is as being taxable, there is a massive opportunity here to manage possible tax liability better.
+In real estate, exchange refers to the ability to sell (exchange) property for like property.
+Now, because under Section 1031, the federal government does not recognize this as being taxable, there is a massive opportunity here to manage possible tax liability better.
 This only applies to investment property, and you will have to have the paperwork to prove it, but the benefits of exchanging investment properties are stunning.
 Not only do you get a full deferral of the capital gains tax, you relocate your investment, diversify it and possibly increase your cash flow.
-This constant changing of investment properties is a must have in a continually changing market.
+This constant changing of investment properties is a must-have in a continually changing market.
 One day the value might be up on one property and down on another, and the next day it might be the complete opposite.
 You should ensure that your portfolio is as diverse and ever-changing as the real estate market itself.

 If you are prepared to put in the effort, you may find that the savings your investment property accumulates from Section 1031 are well worth your time and attention.
 Imagine the benefits enjoyed with this level of tax liability management than if you were selling your property and buying a new one.
 Those savings are too useful to pass up, and since you are already in the market, there’s no excuse not to switch to the S1031 exchange method.
 It is the logical next step in the investment real estate market and a chance that you as a consumer, an owner, and a taxpayer could benefit greatly from this allowed exchange.